- EMERGENCY PREPAREDNESSEMERGENCY PREPAREDNESS

 The Emergency Preparedness Plan is designed to maximize life safety and preservation of property, minimize danger, restore normal working conditions, and assure responsive communications with the College community, surrounding neighborhoods, the Town of Amherst, state agencies such as the State Police, the Local Emergency Planning Committee (LEPC), and the Massachusetts Emergency Management Agency (MEMA).

 The Emergency Preparedness Plan for Amherst College is publicly available on the Emergency Preparedness Website.
-Copies of our incident specific response plans are located in each Amherst College Police car, the Environmental Health and Safety response vehicle, and in the Dispatch Center of the Amherst College Campus Police Department.
+Copies of our incident specific response plans are located in each Amherst College Police car, the Environmental Health and Safety response vehicle, and in the Dispatch Center of the Amherst College Police Department.

-It shall be the responsibility of the Chief of Campus Police and the Environmental Health and Safety Manager to update the Amherst College Emergency Preparedness Plan.
+It shall be the responsibility of the Chief of Police and the Environmental Health and Safety Manager to update the Amherst College Emergency Preparedness Plan.
 The plan shall be reviewed annually and updated as needed.

 There must be a commonly known way to report an emergency for the public.
-The Campus Police Department posts bright orange stickers near all common telephones with emergency numbers to call.
+The Police Department posts bright orange stickers near all common telephones with emergency numbers to call.
 In addition, the numbers are posted in telephone directories, Campus Security Act Compliance Documents, and referred to during all crime prevention seminars.

 The Environmental Health and Safety Manager makes reference to reporting emergencies in all training for Facilities Staff and incorporates it into appropriate policies.